thnproduct/sidekick-docs/docs/sidekick-actions/tracepoint.md

 A tracepoint is basically a non-breaking remote breakpoint.
 Tracepoints differ from ordinary breakpoints in two ways:

-* First, it doesn’t pause the code execution but just takes a screenshot of the variables when the code hits that line.&#x20;
+* First, it doesn’t pause the code execution but just takes a screenshot of the variables when the code hits that line.
-* Second, it’s integrated with Thundra’s distributed technology enabling the connection between several tracepoints in the same transaction.&#x20;
+* Second, it’s integrated with Thundra’s distributed technology enabling the connection between several tracepoints in the same transaction.